Fakles/Fakles/@.X.Ay/Fakles-@Folder/Info.md

 but don't remove licenses the Fakles Folders and Files inside @Media, if @.X as zip been edit or delete We respect all the world no matter your type Realize your projects and dreams

-And hey we are freedom but don't breaking it
+You are required to follow our code of conduct, while enjoying the freedom to contribute and participate in our community And hey we are freedom but don't breaking it
 But can make your projects

 so before you follow his readers :) good Luck :3
+:D